2016-2017 (Cohort 6) Students

-Robert Juenemann of Clements, Minn. is pursuing a master’s degree in nutrition, exercise, and food science with a specialization in nutrition.
+Robert Juenemann of Clements, MN is pursuing a Master’s degree in Nutrition, Exercise and Food Science with a specialization in Nutrition.
 He completed his bachelor’s degrees from SDSU in Biology and Animal Science with minors in Chemistry and Microbiology.
-His current research encompasses the complex field of Nutrigenomics which focuses on how ones nutrition affects their gene expression.
-His thesis is based on a clinical trial which incorporated a prebiotic fiber into the diet and studying its effect on the gut microbiome and comorbidities of metabolic syndrome.
+His current research encompasses the complex field of Nutrigenomics which focuses on how one's nutrition affects their gene expression.
+His thesis is based on a clinical trial which incorporated a prebiotic fiber into the diet and studying its effect on the gut microbiome and comorbidities of Metabolic Syndrome.
 Juenemann is excited to learn more about nutrition education and school physical activity policies in relation to the obesity epidemic through class and hands on experiences working as a TOP graduate research assistant.
 Upon completion of his degree in spring of 2015, Robert plans to attend medical school with interests in pediatrics and family medicine.

 Biyi Chen is from China.
-She received her bachelor’s degree in Horticultural Sciences from China Agricultural University, and master’s degree in Nutrition, Exercise and Food Science with a specialization in Nutritional Sciences from SDSU.
-She is currently pursuing her PhD degree in Nutrition, Exercise, and Food Science involved in the Young adults Eating and Active for Health (Y.E.A.H.) project.
-Investigators from 13 different states collaborated to develop Y.E.A.H.
-Project (10 week intervention with a 12 month follow-up period) using the community based participatory research method of PRECEDE-PROCEED, and Biyi’ work is data analysis.
-Biyi is very excited to be working towards her graduate certificate in TOP, not only for gaining more knowledge about children obesity, but also for having a great experience in working with other team members.
-In the future, Biyi’ goal is to work as an assistant professor for a University.
+She received her Bachelor’s degree in Horticultural Sciences from China Agricultural University, and Master’s degree in Nutrition, Exercise and Food Science with a specialization in Nutritional Sciences from SDSU.
+She is currently pursuing her PhD degree in Nutrition, Exercise and Food Science involved in the Young Adults Eating and Active for Health (Y.E.A.H.) project.
+Investigators from 13 different states collaborated to develop the Y.E.A.H.
+Project (10 week intervention with a 12 month follow-up period) using the community based participatory research method of PRECEDE-PROCEED, and Biyi’s work is data analysis.
+Biyi is very excited to be working towards her graduate certificate in TOP; not only for gaining more knowledge about children obesity, but also for having a great experience in working with other team members.
+In the future, Biyi’s goal is to work as an assistant professor for a University.
 Through her teaching and research she hopes to help more people learn about nutrition and engage in a healthier lifestyle.

-Edgerton, Minnesota native Alyson Drooger is pursuing a master’s degree in nutrition, exercise and food science with an emphasis on exercise science.
-She received her bachelor’s degree in exercise science from Dakota State University in 2014.
+Edgerton, MN native Alyson Drooger is pursuing a Master’s degree in Nutrition, Exercise and Food Science with an emphasis on Exercise Science.
+She received her bachelor’s degree in Exercise Science from Dakota State University in 2014.
 An avid sports fan, she hopes to pass that love on to younger generations and teach them fun ways to get moving.
 Upon her 2016 graduation, she would like to work in any setting that allows her to teach adults and children alike healthy lifestyles and health behaviors.
 “I am very excited to be a part of the TOP program and to go out into communities to help kids enjoy being physically active,” Drooger says.

 2013-2014 (Cohort 3) Students